 Addressing Problems With Your Supervisor

 Most supervisors understand the importance of guiding the next generation of architects through the process of becoming licensed.
-However, if you have difficulty working with your supervisor to document your experience, consider taking the following steps:
+However, if you run into challenges working with your supervisor to document your experience, consider taking the following steps:

 - Ask NCARB to resend the report: If your supervisor cannot find the experience report you submitted for review, NCARB can assist you by resending the reminder to review your report.

-- Reach out to other individuals at the firm: If your supervisor is unwilling to review your reports or is not reviewing them in a timely manner, reach out to other architects (if available) at the firm or a trusted mentor in the profession for assistance.
-In many cases the issue can be resolved if you have your mentor engage with your supervisor.
+- Reach out to other individuals at the firm: If your supervisor is unwilling or unable to review your reports—or is not reviewing them in a timely manner—reach out to other architects (if available) at the firm.
+While these other individuals may not have the direct knowledge of your work necessary to approve your experience reports, they may be able to help foster better engagement with your supervisor.

 - Report misconduct: NCARB’s Model Rules of Conduct and the AIA Code of Ethics and Professional Conduct require architects to behave ethically toward their candidates and review experience reports in a timely manner.
 You can report failure to fulfill this ethical requirement to either organization.
 You can also review the rules and regulations of the licensing board where your supervisor is licensed to understand if they have additional requirements regarding AXP supervision.
 Please note: This step should only be taken after attempting other methods of resolving the issue.